Trump pleads not guilty in classified documents indictment

 The indictment also alleges that Trump took efforts to mislead his attorney, having Nauta move boxes in and out of the storage room ahead of a search in response to a subpoena for the return of classified records.

+Beyond the classified records addressed by the indictment, Trump left with 13,000 government records from his presidency, with the records moved frequently as the National Archives and later the Justice Department sought to recover them.

+The filing breaks down the boxes’ movement across the property, at one point piled sitting on a ballroom stage and in another instance shoved into a bathroom.
+One photo included in the indictment shows the records spilled out onto the floor.

-Trump also suggested to his attorney that they lie about the document or destroy them in order to avoid lawful compliance.
+Trump also suggested to his attorney that they lie about the documents or destroy them in order to avoid lawful compliance.

+Those efforts are also likely to be key to the case, as prosecutors must show Trump willfully kept the records.

+In announcing the indictment Friday, Smith asked the public to read the indictment to “understand the scope and the gravity of the crimes charged.”